-Pursuant to the last paragraph of Section 35(h)5 of the Act, Negotiated Procurement under Defense Cooperation Agreements and Inventory-Based Items may be utilized by the Law Enforcement Agencies (LEAs).
-However, this mode includes specific conditions that apply only to the Department of National Defense (DND), such as only the DND Secretary may authorize to utilize this procurement mode, and the defense equipment or materiel and/or defense related consulting services to be procured must be part of the Armed Forces of the Philippines Modernization Program previously approved by the President of the Philippines.
+Pursuant to the last paragraph of Section $35(h)^5$ of the Act, Negotiated Procurement under Defense Cooperation Agreements and Inventory-Based Items may be utilized by the Law Enforcement Agencies (LEAs).
+However, this mode includes specific conditions that apply only to the Department of National Defense (DND), such as only the DND Secretary may authorize to utilize this procurement mode, and the defense equipment or materiel and/or defense related consulting services to be procured must be part of the Armed Forces of the Philippines.
 These conditions limit the LEAs from independently using this mode, as it needs coordination with the DND which makes the process more complex and time-consuming.